There’s an art to creating the perfect founding team.

 A lot of founders run into this dilemma when it comes to expanding their teams.
-On one hand, you can get a cofounder who will stay with the company long term, but you’ll dilute your own equity (check out the Co-Founder Equity Calculator to help out with this).
+On one hand, you can get a cofounder who will stay with the company long term, but you’ll dilute your own equity.
 On the other hand, you could pay someone to do a specific job for you, and once the job’s done or the money runs out, they’re gone.

 The short answer is, if there is a key resource that is absolutely irreplaceable, not just at the early stage of the startup but throughout the entirety of your business, then get a cofounder.
 If there are skills that are ultimately replaceable, take a look at your budget and figure out what you’re willing to pay and for how long.

 It’s a tough decision, but remember, a founding team needs to be lean.
 Take full use of the Business Model Canvas and get your bearings.
 Just remember to surround yourself with people smarter than you.